n8sabes/qwik_style_lab/README.md

 This is about scoping a WHOLE STYLE including its dependencies not 'atomic style' as defined elsewhere.
 The use of the word atomic here means "all the pieces" that make up a style, inclusive of selectors (classnames and ids), @keyframe and @media query at-rules.

-Please see the associated video explanation.
+Please see the video explanation and repo to examine style detail in the developer console.